Special Events

 Sri Ashok Palya emphasized the importance of co-scholastic activities in shaping a student’s holistic development.
 Mr. Prajwal encouraged students to seize opportunities, identify their strengths, and focus on them.
 He also advised children not to compare themselves with others, highlighting the value of individuality and self-confidence.
 The ceremony concluded on a high note, leaving students and staff motivated to strive for excellence.

-Report on ‘Mom & I- Lamp Decoration Competition’
+Report on ‘Mom and I – Vegetable & Fruit Carving Competition’

 On 2nd January 2025, our school organised a vibrant Food Carnival, showcasing students’ culinary creativity and entrepreneurial spirit.
 The event aimed to foster environmental awareness while promoting wildlife conservation.
 A significant highlight of the initiative was the decision to direct 20% of the proceeds from the students’ food stalls towards adopting an animal from Mysore Zoo for one year.
 This effort reflects the school’s ongoing commitment to nurturing ecological responsibility among students and supporting wildlife preservation.